 Prepare your slow cooker by coating it with a non-stick agent.
 Any nonstick cooking spray or oil will work.
 Olive oil and avocado oil are my go-to coatings.

-NOTE: some slow cooker inserts come with a nonstick surface.
+NOTE: Some slow cooker inserts come with a nonstick surface.
 Use of a non-stick agent is still suggested.
 However, oil is sometimes recommended rather than spray to protect the longevity of the non-stick surface.
 Check your slow cooker's manual if you have any concerns.

 Alternatively, you can choose to use a slow cooker liner.

-Cooking
+Get Cooking

 - 🍜 Place chicken into the bottom of the greased slow cooker

-- 🍜 Add in all ingredients other than ramen and coconut milk and give it a good stir
+- 🍜 Add in all ingredients other than ramen and coconut milk, and give it a good stir

 - 🍜 Cover and cook on low heat for 6-8 hours or high heat for 3-4 hours